iterami/Docs.htm/repositories/texteditor-gtk.md

 1. Use your terminal to navigate to the `TextEditor.gtk` directory.
 2. `make clean`
-3. If you have no other iterami GTK repositories installed, you can delete the `~/.iterami/` directory.
+3. Delete the cloned `TextEditor.gtk` directory.
-4. Delete the cloned `TextEditor.gtk` directory.
+4. Optionally remove `common` and optionally `sudo apt-get remove libgtk-3-dev`.
-5. Optionally remove `common` and `libgtk-3-dev`.
+5. If you have no other iterami GTK repositories installed, you can delete the `~/.iterami/` directory.